 1. Introduction: Beyond Clerkenwell

-In two earlier articles for the Gissing Journal I explored the varying definitions of Lambeth in South London as they emerge in Gissing’s varied writings on different portions of it produced particularly in the late 1880s and early 1890s (Finch 2018a; Finch 2018b).
+In two earlier articles for The Gissing Journal I explored changing definitions of Lambeth in South London as they emerge in Gissing’s varied writings on different portions of it produced particularly in the late 1880s and early 1890s (Finch 2018a; Finch 2018b).
 Desk research and walks through the present-day London Borough of Lambeth put those writings into dialogue with what can be gathered about Lambeth in historical perspective.
 In a complex way, Lambeth has become both a local government territory extending well into outer suburbs, and a neighbourhood close to central London.
-As this fact demonstrates, multiple significations associated with individual urban place names can overlap or even exist distinct of one another.
+As this fact demonstrates, multiple significations associated with individual urban place names can overlap or even exist distinct from one another.
 Literary authors frequently manipulate and adapt such complexities, and Gissing was a master of such practices.

 Within London during its period of massive population and physical expansion from the seventeenth to mid-twentieth centuries, place names often shifted their coverage or were forgotten.
 There were also actual legal arguments over who a particular territory belonged to in governmental (as opposed to private property) terms, for example around Chancery Lane in the very centre of London.
 There, in the period 1760 to 1815, parochial authorities, the Cities of London and Westminster and extra-parochial bodies, notably the Inns of Court, struggled for jurisdiction (Boorman 2013).
 Between the 1860s and the 1880s, through newspaper journalism, Clerkenwell became synonymous with outdated and supposedly corrupt forms of local government, specifically the parish vestry whose members were an oligarchy of local businessmen (Owen 1982: 172–175).
 Writing in 1931, Harry Barnes made ‘The Clerkenwell Comedy’ of ‘houses crammed from cellar to attic’ with people exploited by ‘the farmer of houses’ symbolise the rotten housing conditions of Victorian London (Barnes 1931: 180–183).
 In fact, the scandals which besmirched the name of Clerkenwell between the 1850s and the 1880s were located in multiple parishes: St James’s, Clerkenwell and, to its east, the parish of St Luke’s, sometimes called ‘St Luke’s, Clerkenwell’ (Ibid., 173).
 The word ‘Clerkenwell’ labels a locality of historically varied extent and borders just north of the City of London.
-As the editors of the 2008 Survey of London volumes on Clerkenwell put it, moreover, twenty-first century views of a renascent Clerkenwell as ‘a compact “urban village” just north of the City’ omit ‘most of the land-area belonging to the historic parish from its twelfth-century beginnings down to 1900’ (SoL 46: 3–27).
-Notably, they omit the northerly zone developed as a residential suburb on elevated ground in the early nineteenth century as Pentonville.
+As the editors of the 2008 Survey of London volumes on Clerkenwell put it, moreover, twenty-first-century views of a renascent Clerkenwell as ‘a compact “urban village” just north of the City’ omit ‘most of the land-area belonging to the historic parish from its twelfth-century beginnings down to 1900’ (SoL 46: 3–27).
+Notably, they omit the northerly zone known as Pentonville which developed as a residential suburb on elevated ground in the early nineteenth century.
 At the time of Gissing’s Demos, the overlapping jurisdiction of the Metropolitan Board of Works and the civil parish put in place during the 1850s still applied.
 Two years after the 1886 publication of Demos, the London County Council (LCC) was authorised, then, in 1899, London County was divided into 28 Metropolitan Boroughs, the latter established by Conservative central government as a counterweight to the power of the Council (Porter [1994]: 406).
 In the process, Clerkenwell and St Luke’s lost any formal local government status, both becoming part of the Metropolitan Borough of Finsbury, which was in turn incorporated into the London Borough of Islington in 1965.